nlf/dlite/README.md

 ## Caveats
 ### Hypervisor framework
 DLite depends on [xhyve](https://github.com/mist64/xhyve) which only works on OSX versions 10.10 (Yosemite) or newer.
 You also need a fairly recent mac.
 You can tell if your computer is new enough by running `sysctl kern.hv_support` in a terminal.
 If you see `kern.hv_support: 1` as a response, you're good to go.
 If not, unfortunately your computer is too old to leverage the Hypervisor framework and DLite won't work for you.

-### Sparse disk images
-Xhyve, and therefore DLite, does not support sparse disk images.
-This means that when you create a virtual machine with DLite the _full size_ of the image must be allocated up front.
-There is ongoing work to support sparse images in xhyve, and once that support lands DLite will be able to take advantage of it.
-See [xhyve#80](https://github.com/mist64/xhyve/pull/80), [xhyve#82](https://github.com/mist64/xhyve/pull/82), and [xhyve-xyz/xhyve#1](https://github.com/xhyve-xyz/xhyve/pull/1) for more information.

 ### Crash when waking after long sleep
 There is an open issue with Xhyve ([https://github.com/mist64/xhyve/issues/86](https://github.com/mist64/xhyve/issues/86)) that causes OSX to crash when waking after a long sleep.